The Mughal Empire and Cow

 Cow slaughter and slaughterhouses are banned even today in Nepal.
 In India, very few are aware of the fact that Article 48 of the Indian Constitution (Directive Principles of State Policy) says clearly that the government must protect the cow, its progeny and other cattle used in agriculture, not just because the cows are sacred to Hindus but because Cows have been the backbone of Agriculture and milk production in this country ever since the dawn of civilization.
 To millions of poor families in India, even today Cow’s milk is the only source of nutrient to their kids and babies.

 In India states like Jammu & Kashmir, Uttar Pradesh, Gujarat, Chattisgarh, Madhya Pradesh, Karnataka etc have already banned Cow slaughter (Karnataka being a very recent addition).
 Cuba banned cow slaughter after its people virtually ate up all the cattle leading to a scarcity of diary products.
-Even Iran has banned Cow slaughter and note that it was at the request of a non-muslim – Seth Merwanji Framji Panday that Iran – a muslim dominated nation banned cow slaughter.
-Now compare this with India today where our politicians are prepared to sell anything in return for votes.
+Even Iran has banned Cow slaughter and note that it was at the request of a non-Muslim – Seth Merwanji Framji Panday that Iran – a muslim dominated nation had banned cow slaughter.
+Now compare this with India today where in the name of secularism we are killing our agriculture and degrading the farm soil.

 British Rule and Slaughterhouses

 Both Mahathma Gandhi and Pandit Nehru had declared before Independence that they would ban Cow slaughter in India after Independence.
 Obviously they didnt impose it.
 Why?
-Thanks to Robert Clive who had converted the Indian muslims (who never ate beef till the end of Mughal era) into believing that beef eating was their religious right.
+Thanks to Robert Clive who had converted the Indian Muslims into believing that beef eating was their religious right.
 Cow slaughter had become a vote bank issue.
 How?
 Read below.

 Robert Clive – the so called Founder of the British Empire in India who was twice the Governor of Bengal too – on entering India was astonished and amazed to see the success of the agricultural system here.
 He went on researching the reasons for the success of the Indian agriculture and discovered the root – The Holy Indian Cow.
 The entire hindu life style revolved around this animal, not just religiously, but socially.
 Cow was an integral part of a Hindu family as was any other human member in the family.
 He even found that in many places the total number of cattle was more than the number of humans living there.